jroden2/holmes-go/README.md

 * Ignores formatting and key ordering differences
 * Highlights actual data changes

+### XML Comparison

+Exactly like JSON, you can compare XML files in a structure-aware way:
+* Ignores formatting and key ordering differences
+* Highlights actual data changes

 ### UI-Based

 Holmes includes a user interface, making it easy to visualise differences without relying on command-line workflows.